shivavarma2001/homework-ML1/README.md

 Tracked Mean Squared Error (MSE) over iterations Plotted both the regression lines and the loss curve to visualize convergence.

-Results
+5. Results & Comparison
+Both methods produce very similar results:
+Closed-form solution: Intercept ≈ 3.02, Slope ≈ 3.99
+Gradient Descent: Intercept ≈ 3.01, Slope ≈ 3.98
-Both methods produced very similar results for the intercept and slope, confirming that gradient descent successfully converged to the same solution as the closed-form method.
-The loss curve showed smooth and consistent improvement over time.
+Confirms that gradient descent converges to the same solution as the Normal Equation when the learning rate is chosen properly.